swtv-kaist/cs350-fall25/README.md

     - Hint: many questions of exams are from the homeworks.
   - Late HW will be accepted with 10% penalty of the max score in 1 day, 30% penalty of the max score in 3 days.
 HW will not be accepted after then.
   - All programming HWs you submit must be able to be replayed by executing a single script file on a TA's server account (i.e., submitted HW should not have a dependency on your home directory, environment, etc.).
 Also, the replayed execution must demonstrate the same output to the submitted hw.
 You will get 10% penalty of the max score otherwise.
-  - For your programming HWs, you should not use external libraries which are not available on the server machines.
-If you really need an external library, you have to ask TAs to install it on the server machines.
   - Please, include your student ID in the name of your submiited file(s), so that TAs can easily identify which files are yours.